-\item[---] if ${\tt L} ={\tt M}$, then the notions of the domain of influence and the imprint coincide: {\it each domain of influence of a class ${\tt L}$ in an object $X\in{\tt K}$ by means of the very same class ${\tt L}$ is an imprint of ${\tt L}$ in $X$ by means of ${\tt L}$} (since if $\rho:E\to X$ and $\sigma:X'\to X$ are two domains of influence of ${\tt L}$ in $X$ by means of ${\tt L}$, then in diagram \eqref{diagr:sled} the morphism $\upsilon$ exists and is unique just because $\sigma$ is a domain of influence); for simplicity, in this case we will be specking about {\it imprint of the class ${\tt L}$ in the object $X$}, and the notations will be simplified as follows:
+\item[---] if ${\tt L} ={\tt M}$, then the notions of the enrichment and the refinement coincide: {\it every enrichment of an object $X\in{\tt K}$ in a class ${\tt L}$ by means of the very same class ${\tt L}$ is a refinement of $X$ in ${\tt L}$ by means of ${\tt L}$} (since if $\rho:E\to X$ and $\sigma:X'\to X$ are two enrichments of $X$ in ${\tt L}$ by means of ${\tt L}$, then in diagram \eqref{diagr:sled} the morphism $\upsilon$ exists and is unique just because $\sigma$ is an enrichment); for simplicity, in this case we will be specking about {\it refinement of the object $X$ in the class ${\tt L}$}, and the notations will be simplified as follows:

 }\eit

 \bit{ \item[$\bullet$] Let us say that a class of objects ${\tt M}$ in the category ${\tt K}$ {\it differs morphisms on the inside}, if the class of all morphisms going from objects of ${\tt M}$ has this property (in the sense of definition on page \pageref{DEF:varPhi-razlich-morfizmy-iznutri}), i.e. for any two different parallel morphisms $\alpha\ne\beta:X\to Y$ there is a morphism $\ph:M\to X$ such that $\alpha\circ\ph\ne\beta\circ\ph$. }\eit